 Set the type of this collection, the default is calendar.
 If set to birthdays khal will expect a VCARD collection and extract birthdays from those VCARDS. birthdays also implies readonly=True.
-If set to calendar only files with the .ics extension will be used and if set to birthdays only files with the .vcf extension will be used.
+If set to calendar only files with the .ics extension will be used, if set to birthdays only files with the .vcf extension will be used, if it is set to discover khal will use all subdirectories of paths's that contain only .ics files.